luni64/EncoderTool/Documentation/Bouncing.md

 Because of this, the counter automatically interprets <br>
 the bouncing as rapid up / down counts but after the <br>
-bouncing stops it will always end up at the correct position.
+bouncing stops it will end up at the correct position.

 <br>